$\mathrm{L}^1$ full groups of flows: Whirly amenability

 \begin{remark} The assumption of \( \mu \) being atomless cannot be omitted in the proposition above.
 Indeed, \( \fgr{\mathcal{R}} \) will factor onto \( \mathfrak{S}_{n} \) for some \( n \ge 2 \), as long as an \( \mathcal{R} \)-class contains at least \( 2 \) atoms of \( \mu \) of the same measure.
 However, if all \( \mu \)-atoms within each \( \mathcal{R} \)-class have distinct measures, then the restriction of \( \fgr{\eqr} \) onto the atomic part of \( X \) is trivial, which suffices to conclude the whirly amenability of the group \( \fgr{\mathcal{R}} \). \end{remark}

 \begin{theorem} Let \( G \acts X \) be a measure-preserving action of an amenable locally compact Polish normed group on a standard probability space \( (X, \mu) \).
-If the action is aperiodic, then the derived \( \LL^{1} \) full group \( D(\lfgr{G \acts X}) \) is whirly amenable.
+If the action is aperiodic, then the derived \( \LL^{1} \) full group \( \derived(\lfgr{G \acts X}) \) is whirly amenable.
 In particular, \( \lfgr{G\acts X} \) is amenable. \end{theorem}

-\begin{proof} Lemma~\ref{lem:exhaustive-chain-subgroups} shows that \( D(\lfgr{G \acts X}) \) has an increasing dense chain of subgroups \( H_{n} \) of the form \( \fgr{\mathcal{R}_{n}} \), where \( \mathcal{R}_{n} \) are smooth measurable equivalence relations on \( X \).
-Proposition~\ref{prop:whirly-amenability-full-groups-smooth-relation} applies and shows that groups \( H_{n} \) are whirly amenable.
-The latter is sufficient to conclude whirly amenability of \( D(\lfgr{G \acts X}) \), as any invariant measure for the action of the derived group is also invariant for the induced \( H_{n} \) actions, hence it has to be supported on the intersection of fixed points of all \( H_{n} \), which coincides with the set of fixed points for the action of \( D(\lfgr{G \acts X}) \).
+\begin{proof} Lemma~\ref{lem:exhaustive-chain-subgroups} shows that \( \derived(\lfgr{G \acts X}) \) has an increasing dense chain of subgroups \( H_{n} \) of the form \( \fgr{\mathcal{R}_{n}} \), where \( \mathcal{R}_{n} \) are smooth measurable equivalence relations on \( X \).
+Proposition~\ref{prop:whirly-amenability-full-groups-smooth-relation} applies and shows that the groups \( H_{n} \) are whirly amenable.
+The latter is sufficient to conclude the whirly amenability of \( \derived(\lfgr{G \acts X}) \), as any invariant measure for the action of the derived group is also invariant for the induced \( H_{n} \)-actions.
+Hence, it has to be supported on the intersection of the fixed points of all \( H_{n} \), which coincides with the set of fixed points for the action of \( \derived(\lfgr{G \acts X}) \).

-The fact that \( \lfgr{G\acts X} \) is amenable now follows from the fact that every abelian group is amenable, and every amenable extension of an amenable group must itself be amenable (for instance,see~\cite[Prop.~G.2.2]{bekkaKazhdanProperty2008}). \end{proof}
+The fact that \( \lfgr{G\acts X} \) is amenable now follows from the fact that every abelian group is amenable and that every amenable extension of an amenable group must itself be amenable (for instance, see~\cite[Prop.~G.2.2]{bekkaKazhdanProperty2008}). \end{proof}

-\begin{remark} Note that in general \( \lfgr{G\acts X} \) is not extremely amenable.
-For flows it factors onto \( \R \) via the index map (see Section~\ref{sec:index-map}) and \( \R \) admits continuous actions on compact spaces without fixed points, so \( \lfgr{\mathbb{R} \acts X} \) is not extremely amenable (in particular, it is not whirly amenable). \end{remark}
+\begin{remark} Note that, in general, \( \lfgr{G\acts X} \) is not extremely amenable.
+For flows, it factors onto \( \R \) via the index map (see Chapter~\ref{chap:index-map}).
+Since \( \R \) admits continuous actions on compact spaces without fixed points, \( \lfgr{\mathbb{R} \acts X} \) is not extremely amenable (and in particular, it is not whirly amenable) for any free measure-preserving flow. \end{remark}